 Originally proposed at the close of World War II as a means to encourage trade in New York City, construction on a "world trade center" began at the 1960s, after the demolition of 164 buildings to make room for the new landmark.
 Dirt excavated from the site was used to create over 23 acres (9 hectares) of land along the Hudson River, part of Battery Park City in lower Manhattan.

-With 110 floors in each tower, the two buildings were slated to be higher than the current world-record-holding Empire State Building.
+With 110 floors in each tower, the two buildings were higher than the world-record holder at the time, the Empire State Building.
+The north tower reached 1,368 feet (417 meters) and the south tower was just shy of 1,362 feet (415 m).
 But their record was only held briefly; the Sears Tower in Chicago, completed a month after the dedication of the World Trade Center, stretched almost a hundred feet higher.
-When the twin towers collapsed in 2001, the towers held the record as fifth and sixth tallest buildings in the world, with the north tower reaching 1,368 feet and the south tower just shy at 1,362 feet.
+When the twin towers collapsed in 2001, the towers held the record as fifth and sixth tallest buildings in the world.

 A prominent piece of the New York City skyline, the twin towers were the first high-rises to utilize a vertical framed-tube structural system to compensate for the outside pressures from the wind.
 The architects designed the building with sky lobbies for express elevators to travel to, an innovative method to minimize the space they occupied.
 Overall, the building included 97 passenger and six freight elevators.

 The north column opened to residents in December 1970, though the top floors had yet to be completed.
 Tenants began moving into the south tower just over a year later, in January 1972.
 The two were officially completed and dedicated in April 1973.

 The south tower boasted an observation deck on the top floor.
 The north tower hosted Windows on the World, the world's highest restaurant, on its 106th and 107th floors.
 Both attracted tourists who wanted to view the city from above.